 “If you really want to grow as an entrepreneur, you’ve got to learn to delegate”

-Laura, Paolo and Amanda are fictional, but outline the challenges faced by the clients I work with.
+Laura, Paul and Amanda are fictional, but outline the challenges faced by the clients I work with.

 You don't have to do everything